What Is Gentrification and What Are Some of Its Advantages and Disadvantages?

 Published By Jennifer Jewell

-Answer: Gentrification is the transformation of a neighborhood by wealthier residents and businesses, leading to economic growth and improved infrastructure.
-Advantages include increased property values and reduced crime.
-Disadvantages include displacement of lower-income residents and loss of community.
+Answer: Gentrification is the revitalization of a lower-income urban neighbourhood by wealthier newcomers.
+Advantages include increased property values and new investment.
+Disadvantages include the displacement of long-time residents due to rising rents and a loss of community character.

 For more information